Hire in Austria

 Health and Safety in the Workplace

-If an establishment employs 5 or more employees, these employees enjoy “General Protection against Dismissals”: An employee may challenge a dismissal and claim reinstatement at the labour court if the dismissal has adverse effects on the individual’s personal life.
-In these cases, the employer must justify the dismissal for reasons related to employee capabilities, conduct or operational requirements if challenged by the employee.
+If an organization employs five or more employees, these employees enjoy “general protection against dismissals.”
+In this case, an employee may challenge a dismissal and claim reinstatement at the labor court if the dismissal resulted in adverse effects on the individual’s personal life.
+If a dismissal is challenged by an employee, the employer must justify the decision for reasons related to the employee’s capabilities, conduct or operational requirements.

 - 5% or more of the workforce at an establishment of 100 to 600 employees; or

 - at least 30 workers at an establishment of more than 600 employees; or

 For the employer

-For white collar workers deadlines and dates regarding the notice period are specified in the Employees Act (AngG § 20).
+For white collar workers, deadlines and dates regarding the notice period are specified in the Employees Act (AngG § 20).

 The notice period for white-collar workers is:

 - six weeks, if the employment lasted for up to two years;

 - two months, if the employment lasted two to five years;

 - three months, if the employment lasted five to 15 years;

 - four months, if the employment lasted 15 to 25 years; and,

-five months, if the employment lasted more than 25 years.
+- five months, if the employment lasted more than 25 years.